paxosglobal/pyusd-contract/README.md

 ## Audits
 The initial independent security audit was conducted by Trail of Bits and the audit report can be found [here](audit-reports/Trail_of_Bits_Audit_Report.pdf).

-An additional audit was performed by Zellic and can be found [here](https://github.com/paxosglobal/paxos-token-contracts/blob/master/audits/Paxos%20Stablecoin%20-%20Zellic%20Audit%20Report.pdf)
+Additional audits were performed by Zellic and Trail of Bits.
+Audits can be found [here](https://github.com/paxosglobal/paxos-token-contracts/blob/master/audits/).

 ## Contract Specification